harpocrates/regex-automata/README.md

     sbt test           # compile and run the tests sbt bench/Jmh/run  # compile and run all JMH benchmarks

+There's also a test driver that consumes `.txt` test cases like those used in the OpenJDK tests for `java.util.regex` (in `test/jdk/java/util/regex/*.txt`):

+    sbt 'tester/run TestCases.txt'

 ## References

 This would not have been possible without the following papers and blogs: